PranGR/CSE701-Assignment3-Final-PranaliRathi/README.md

 In this program, the header information and the audio data are separated into their own data structures.
 This makes processing of the wave file easier, as its only the audio data that must actually be modified.
 When creating the new output wave file, the header information of the original input wave file is copied over as is and the audio data is replaced by the filtered output.
 To generate the filtered output, the program applies a FIR filter to the audio data.

-FIR filters work by shifting input samples through a filter buffer, multiplying each sample by the filter coefficients and accumulating those values, per sample.
+The FIR filters work by shifting input samples through a filter buffer, multiplying each sample by the filter coefficients and accumulating those values, per sample.
 These accumulated samples are the final output values of the filter.
-For a detailed explanation of the mechanism behind FIR filter, see reference 1.
+For a detailed explanation of the mechanism behind the FIR filter, see reference 1.
 In the case of this program, there is a limited number of samples that can be filtered at one time in order to reduce memory usage.
 Thus the total audio input data must be batched into appropriate chunks and are processed separately and then combined into a final output, which becomes the output audio data that is written to the output file.

 The ability to filter out specific frequencies with a FIR filter is heavily dependant on the filter coefficients used for processing.
 As previously stated, this program offers the user the choice to use default filters or specify custom filters.
 The coefficients used for the default filter were generated using the online coefficient generator in reference 3.
 These default filter options are as follows: